ftl-mv-translation/ftl-mv-translation/README.md

 ### Updating the English strings

 1. Unzip the latest FTL: Multiverse into src-en/ directory
-2. Run `mvloc batch-generate --clean en`
+2. Run `mvloc batch-generate --clean --update en`

 The command extracts localizable strings from `src-en/` and updates  `en.po` files in `locale/`.
 Weblate can automatically grab the changes once the repository is updated.